black vat with jalebi cooking over outdoor stove in Old Delhi

 The quick answer is yes, but you need to exercise some caution.
 I live in Delhi and eat street food all the time.
 I’d be lying if I said I never got sick, but it’s only been about 5 times in 7 years, and I’m a regular street food eater.
 To be fair, most of the times it was something stupid I did, like eating a yogurt drenched chaat in the middle of monsoon season.

 Don’t eat street food during summer or monsoon season.
 Food spoils very quickly in these months.
 Even Delhiites avoid street food at these times.
 Always look for busy stands where the locals are.
-They know where the best food is, and this is how I found a lot of my favourite food stalls.
-Use sanitizer wipes, and keep your hands as clean as possible because a lot of street food is eaten with hands.
-Only drink bottled water!
+They know where the best food is.
+This is how I found a lot of my favourite food stalls.

 Organized Street Food Tour of Old Delhi vs Self-Guided Food Walk